Find NDIS supportIf your mental health is likely to affect your daily life in the long-term, we can help you make the most of your NDIS plan.

 The NDIS provides lifelong funding to people with mental health concerns – helping individuals work towards their recovery goals and live with hope and optimism.

-Find out which NDIS services we can offer you
+Find out which NDIS provider services we can offer you

 Since I’ve been with Stride I have been very happy, and they helped me to lose weight.
 I love being here and I feel supported with my daily activities.